5004-SEA-Fa24-Geeng/payroll-gen-derekmarion/DesignDocument.md

 You should feel free to number your brainstorm.

-1. Test that the `Employee` class properly returns `name` from `getName()`
+1. Test all Builder class methods
-2. Test that the `Employee` class properly returns `id` from `getId()`
+2. Test all Employee class methods
-3. continue to add your brainstorm here (you don't need to super formal - this is a brainstorm) - yes, you can change the bullets above to something that fits your design.
+3. Test all PayStub class methods
+4. Test all TimeCard class methods